|•Seine River Cruises »||• Moulin Rouge »|

-Talk about the underground!
+What's deeper & faster than the Metro, yet costs the same?
 The RER Paris is a rapid-transit train system that runs beneath the Metro.
+It has fewer stops but the time between stations is only a few minutes.

-The RER Paris is part of the area-wide Paris public transportation system, RATP, that includes the Metro, the buses, the trams that run along the periphery of Paris, and even the Montmartre funicular train.
+The RER is part of the area-wide municipal public transportation system, RATP, that includes the Metro, the buses, the trams that run along the periphery of Paris, and even the Montmartre funicular train.

 RER stands for Réseau Express Régional, or Regional Express Network.
 You can think of the RER as express trains running in central Paris.
 They run faster than the Metro trains and, because there are far fewer stops, you can get between points in an amazingly short time.